 Businesses that manufacture in China want the public to believe that they have regulations in place to ensure this does not happen in their facility.
 But in China it is virtually impossible to have free inspections, and the “safeguards” put in place by most businesses are only a smokescreen to morally disengage the public from the exploitation that is taking place.
 The horrors for non-human animals on factory farms and slaughterhouses are hidden in much the same way.

 One might argue their vegan organization is national and does not certify goods internationally, so their country is not subject to these types of animal exploitation.
 However, as we have pointed out, this is highly unlikely as China is the largest exporter in the world.
+For example, China is the world leading exporter of cotton, and a vast majority of it comes from the Xinjiang region.
+Furthermore, because there is no mandatory tracing requirement, many textiles and/or cotton coming labelled as originating from other countries are in reality from China.
+Regrettably some of those are labelled “vegan”, “ethical”, or with similar terms to deceive and morally disengage consumers when the reality is the only “ethical” part is their anti-slavery statement posted on their website that is backed by little to no concrete actions.
 Nevertheless, as we have discussed in the past, there are many issues even in Canada with regards to slavery-like conditions in the harvesting of our fruits and vegetables.
 In addition, various other crops that come from other countries also have serious issues with slavery-like conditions and child labour, for example in the farming of cocoa.

 Now that we have seen a very small sample of the unacceptable exploitation that occurs under a vegan label, let’s try to see if we can understand why this is happening.
 If we had complete knowledge, it is likely we would find many causes.
 We hypothesize that one of them is the nature of for-profit corporations themselves.
 Legally they exist for the sole purpose of maximizing profits for shareholders, whether it is a business making traditional cheese or vegan certified cheese.
 The quest for profit maximization will almost always be in conflict with the exploitation of animals.